Frequently asked questions for currently enrolled students have been organized into subtopics. Click on a question to reveal the answer.

 It is recommended that students keep copies of all forms submitted and note the date of submission to the Graduate School.
 All documents must be submitted by the deadline for the semester that graduation is anticipated.
-If you are not sure you or your department has submitted a required form, email email@example.com with your full name and the last four digits of your social security number (ID number if you do not have a social security number).
+If you are not sure you or your department has submitted a required form, email email@example.com with your full name and 81X number.

 Prior to your graduation semester, you can change your graduation date in ATHENA.
 If you need to change to a later graduation date during the semester you were scheduled to graduate, submit the Graduation Change Form (this form must be printed and submitted in hard copy).